 In applications with deep coils already exhibiting biological growth, the addition of UV lights will be effective.
-By first killing the organisms on the outside of the coil, they are removed by condensation, allowing the UV light to penetrate even further into the structure of the coil, continuing to clean it deeper and deeper.
+Organisms killed on the outside of the coil are removed by condensation, allowing the UV light to penetrate even further into the structure of the coil, continuing to clean it deeper and deeper.

 Typical Maintenance Considerations